AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the Son, together is worshiped and glorified; who spoke by the prophets;
-in one holy Catholic, Apostolic Church; we acknowledge one baptism for the remission of sins; and we look for the resurrection of the dead, and the life of the world to come.*)"[^49]
+in one holy Catholic, Apostolic Church; we acknowledge one baptism for the remission of sins; and we look for the resurrection of the dead, and the life of the world to come.*)"[^38]

 This last clause was not in the original Nicene Creed, but was added in the Constantinopolitan.
-The literal rendering of the Greek is "the life of the age about to come."[^50]
+The literal rendering of the Greek is "the life of the age about to come."[^39]

-The first Christians, it will be seen, said in their creeds, \"I believe in the aeonian life;\" later, they modified the phrase \"aeonian life,\" to \"the life of the coming aeon,\" showing that the phrases are equivalent.
-But not a word of endless punishment. \"The life of the age to come\" was the first Christian creed, and later, Origen himself declares his belief in aeonian punishment, and in aeonian life beyond.
-How, then, could aeonian punishment have been regarded as endless?
+The first Christians, it will be seen, said in their creeds, \"I believe in the *aeonian* life;\" later, they modified the phrase \"*aeonian* life,\" to \"the life of the coming *aeon*,\" showing that the phrases are equivalent.
+But not a word of endless punishment. \"The life of the age to come\" was the first Christian creed, and later, Origen himself declares his belief in *aeonian* punishment, and in *aeonian* life beyond.
+How, then, could *aeonian* punishment have been regarded as endless?

 The differences of opinion that existed among the early Christians are easily accounted for, when we remember that they had been Jews or